Voice Control hands-on: Deep OS navigation for iPads, iPhones, and Macs

 Many of the commands are the same between iOS, iPadOS, and macOS, but there are a few macOS-specific commands (Release mouse, triple click) and a lot of iOS/iPadOS-specific ones, including all of the features in the latter devices’ “device” and “accessibility” submenus.
 For now, only iOS and iPadOS devices get Voice Control’s classic music and phone control capabilities, which include dialing people at given devices, identifying songs, and playing by song, artist, or playlist. iOS and iPadOS users can also verbally call for the screen to be locked, Apple Pay to be opened, analytics data to be gathered, and for a device reboot.
 We’ll have to wait and see whether Apple brings some of these features to macOS Catalina this year.

 At a time when Google is bringing more of its Assistant functionality directly onto the device without requiring an internet connection, it’s hard to understand why Apple wouldn’t just integrate these features directly into Siri and allow as many of them to be used offline as possible, by as many people as possible.
-Some would be incredibly handy for any user to have available regardless of an internet connection, regardless of broader accessibility needs.
+Some would be incredibly handy for any user to have available regardless of an internet connection, and regardless of broader accessibility needs.

 It’s possible that Voice Control is a testing ground for an offline Siri mode, and that the feature will become more widely available in the years to come.
 But it’s also possible that Apple really just intends for the new features to be there for users with special needs, at least for the time being.
 Regardless, I’d recommend peeking into the feature within the Accessibility settings when you get a new iOS, iPadOS, or macOS release installed; it’s impressive in scope and performance, with plenty of opportunity to improve the way everyone interacts with their favorite devices.